knbknb/htmltable_2_R/README.md

 Again, I was not involved in creating this dataset, I just selected it because of its small size and simple structure.
 I'm not interpreting the data here.

-Todo: make the xpath-expression, and the selection of columns in the plot, a command line option.
-Flip the coordinate axes.
+Todo: make the xpath-expression, and the selection of columns in the plot, a command line option. ~~Flip the coordinate axes~~.